taku3n-world/openVAGI-For-Unity/README.md

 Yes, possible.
 Of course hard code or machine learning can create fight-girl either.
 But It is important that she can decide to do anything herself by using EMOTIONAL-CORE.
 Fight or escape, attack or defend or dodge, almost of all decision is decided through EMOTIONAL-CORE.
-So, Our ultimate Goal is to create complete EMOTIONAL-CORE!
+So, Our ultimate Goal is to create EMOTIONAL-CORE and the completely independent girl can work herself!

 # Plan